haybgq/cis385/source/report-3/report3.rst

     driver = webdriver.Chrome()

 However, for this to work, the browser driver needs to be downloaded and configured appropriately.
-There are 3 methods that can be used to configure and utilize browser drivers:
+There are three methods that can be used to configure and utilize browser drivers:

 .. _path directory: